-During 2021, Shareholders approved an ordinary resolution to ratify and approve the Option Plan and all unallocated Options reserved for issuance under the Option Plan.
-The Corporation is seeking re-approval by Shareholders of the Option Plan until May 16, 2027.
+During 2024, Shareholders approved an ordinary resolution to ratify and approve the Option Plan and all unallocated Options reserved for issuance under the Option Plan.

 Purpose

 The purpose of the Option Plan is to advance the interests of the Corporation by encouraging the directors, officers and employees of the Corporation and its affiliates, and the consultants to the Corporation and its affiliates, to acquire Common Shares, thereby: (i) increasing the proprietary interests of such persons in the Corporation; (ii) aligning the interests of such persons with the interests of the Corporation's Shareholders generally; (iii) encouraging such persons to remain associated with the Corporation and (iv) furnishing such persons with an additional incentive in their efforts on behalf of the Corporation.